matt-harvey/tabulo/README.md

 <a name="dividers"></a>
 ### Row dividers

-To add lines between rows in the table body, use the `divider_frequency` option when initializing the table.
+To add lines between rows in the table body, use the `row_divider_frequency` option when initializing the table.
 The default value for this option is `nil`, meaning there are no dividing lines between rows.
 But if this option passed is a positive integer N, then a dividing line is inserted before every Nth row.
 For example:

 ```
-> puts Tabulo::Table.new(1..6, :itself, :even?, :odd?, divider_frequency: 2)
+> puts Tabulo::Table.new(1..6, :itself, :even?, :odd?, row_divider_frequency: 2)
 +--------------+--------------+--------------+
 |    itself    |     even?    |     odd?     |
 +--------------+--------------+--------------+